-This World Heritage Site is the oldest neighbourhood of the city.
-It's unique atmosphere with beautiful ancient buidings such as the Mathias Church, The Fishermen's Bastion, The Royal Palceis, silent courtyards, twisted, narrow cobblestone streets and superb views make it the most important architectual heritage and a top destination of Budapest.
+This World Heritage Site is the oldest neighborhood in the city.
+Its unique atmosphere with beautiful ancient buildings such as the Matthias Church, The Fisherman's Bastion, The Royal Palace, silent courtyards, twisted, narrow cobblestone streets, and superb views make it the most important architectural heritage and a top destination of Budapest.

 The 700-year-old Matthias Church was the scene of several coronations, including that of Charles IV in 1916, the last Habsburg king.
 It was also the site for the great Hungarian King Matthias' two weddings, hence its name.
 The eastern gate of the church was built in the 13th century.
 Today, Matthias Church remains one of the city's most prominent buildings.

 Fishermen's Bastion is one of the most fascinating sights on Castle Hill.
 Although fishermen from Watertown (Víziváros) reputedly defended this part of the city during the Middle Ages, Fishermen’s Bastion was built in the 1890s and it’s purely decorative.
 Today, it's a favorite lookout.